pforret/blog.splashing/_topic/country/croatia.md

 ---
 # Croatia

-Croatia, officially the Republic of Croatia, is a country at the crossroads of Central and  Southeast Europe.
+Croatia, officially the Republic of Croatia (Croatian: Republika Hrvatska (, is a country located  at the crossroads of Central and  Southeast Europe.
 Its coast lies entirely on the Adriatic Sea.
-It borders Slovenia to the northwest, Hungary to the northeast, Serbia to the east, Bosnia and  Herzegovina and Montenegro to the southeast, and shares a maritime border with Italy to the west  and southwest.
+It borders Slovenia to the northwest, Hungary to the northeast, Serbia to the east, Bosnia and  Herzegovina and Montenegro to the southeast, and shares a maritime border with Italy to the west.
 Its capital and largest city, Zagreb, forms one of the country's primary subdivisions, with twenty  counties.
-The country spans 56,594 square kilometres, and has a population of nearly 3.9 million.
+Other major urban centers include Split, Rijeka and Osijek.

 ## Unsplash photos